 (Above photo by Gage Skidmore)

-(NOTE: As of August 28, 2017, Donald Trump has not formally declared the opioid crisis a national emergency, despite his announcing his intention to do so on August 10.)
+(NOTE: On October 27, 2017, Donald Trump formally declared the opioid crisis a national public health emergency.
+He announced his intention to do so on August 10, 2017.)

 In a seeming reversal from his previous stance, Donald Trump said yesterday that he was declaring the nation’s opioid crisis an emergency.